It’s Not What You May Think

 In the NYU survey 24 percent of patients reported they were delaying childbearing for professional reasons.
 And 15 percent cited financial reasons for postponing starting a family.
 But the greatest reason for delaying their family in both surveys was lack of an appropriate partner who wanted to have a family.

 Keeping Their Options Open

 Egg freezing allows young women who don’t have partners to preserve their eggs for use when they are older.
 The age of the egg matters more than the age of the woman who wants to bear a child.
-Older women who use donor eggs get pregnant and deliver healthy babies at the same rate as younger women using their own eggs.
+Older women who use donor eggs from younger women get pregnant and deliver healthy babies at the same rate as younger women using their own eggs.
 So, oocyte preservation (the medical name for egg freezing) can help a woman save her fertility for the time when she meets an appropriate partner or decides to go ahead and build a family on her own.
-Women should be aware that they will have to pay for storage of the frozen eggs, and that they will need IVF to use the eggs.
+Women should be aware that, in addition to the cost of egg freezing, they will have to pay for storage of the frozen eggs, and that they will need IVF to use the eggs.

 Egg freezing is no longer an experimental procedure, but it is still relatively new.
 Very few women have thawed eggs and used them in IVF, and success rates are not measured by SART.
-A randomized study in Spain comparing use of fresh eggs and frozen eggs in IVF found the success rates to be the same.
 More studies are needed, but the results so far are promising.

 What This Means for Companies

 Family building benefits are becoming more and more crucial for companies who hope to attract and retain skilled employees in a competitive marketplace.
 Egg freezing can provide an advantage in recruitment and retention, both by giving your employees flexibility and control over their fertility and by demonstrating that your company truly cares about their hopes and dreams for the future.